sequenceiq/blog-test/source/_posts/2014-12-12-cloudbreak-got-periscope.markdown

 ![](https://raw.githubusercontent.com/sequenceiq/sequenceiq-samples/master/images/cluster-config.png)

 * cooldown time - the time spent between two scaling actions
-* cluster size min. - the minimun size (in nodes) of a cluster
+* cluster size min. - the minimum size (in nodes) of a cluster
 * cluster size max. - the maximum size (in nodes) of a cluster

 It's that simple.
 Happy autoscaling.